openconfig/gnsi/accounting/README.md

 definition.

-Each Record() message contains a timestamp element, this represents the timeat which the accounted event occured, local to the device which sends the message.
+Each Record() message contains a timestamp element, this represents the time at which the accounted event occured, local to the device which sends the message.